 I had spent almost a week in South Africa acclimatising to the new land and culture.
-A stunning morning greeted the racers down by the beach on the 21st October and we were off at 6.22am.
-I had my distances between resupply and a bit of info on what would be available, but as this was the inaugural race, I had little to reference, I did nt care, I knew this would be an adventure to remember.
-I got into my rhythm, riding at a good pace as I chatted to other racers here and there.
+A stunning morning greeted the racers down by the beach on the 21st of October and we were off at 6.22 am.
+I had my distances between resupply and a bit of info on what would be available, but as this was the inaugural race, I had little to reference, I didn’t care, I knew this would be an adventure to remember.
+I got into my rhythm, riding at a good pace as I chatted with other racers here and there.

 Before starting the Rhino Run I decided that I would sleep a minimum of 4 hours every night.
 In past races I ve sometime been very erratic with sleep strategies, sometimes it works out and other times it backfires badly.
 I wanted to see if remaining consistent with sleep times would have greater benefits.